DropDemBits/turse-rs/notes/Restrictions for each AST node.md

 ### `ProcHeader`

-- If `DeviceSpec` is present, the `ParamSpec` is required to be absent
+- `DeviceSpec` is rejected if the node is not in a device monitor block
-- (Semantic Restriction) The procedure name must not be exported if `DeviceSpec` is present
+- `DeviceSpec` is rejected if the parent node is not a `ProcDecl`

 ### `DeviceSpec`

-- Rejected if the node is not in a device monitor block
+- None (Checked by `ProcHeader`)

 ### `FcnDecl`